-The former standard, de facto method for driving employee participation was top-down.
+THEN: The former standard, de facto method for driving employee participation was top-down.
 Decrees from the C-Suite.
-“Hey everyone, I’m the boss and here’s our company’s CSR mission and we want you to get on board.”
+“Hey everyone, I’m the boss, and here’s our company’s CSR mission and we want you to get on board.”

 What we know now is that charitable engagement is best driven in a different way, where you create a grassroots movement and excitement around your causes.
 In fact, it’s probably a misnomer to say you create.
 Rather, it’s really about fostering and encouraging your employees to create grassroots movements.
 By harnessing powerful, peer-driven, social techniques that drive immediate increases in buy-in, participation, and contribution.
 You are, in effect, providing agility for your employees so that they can deliver impact to the causes — your causes — that matter most to them.

-Macro trend #4) Global program alignment maximizes global impact.
+Macro trend #6: Global program alignment maximizes global impact

-Historically, if your headquarters were in the U.S., your CSR programs were very U.S.-centric.
-And if you were an international organization you had CSR activities going on all over the world, and typically highly decentralized.
-I.e., the European divisions made their own decisions about the causes they were going to support, and the programs they were going to roll out.
-Ditto for Asia, the Middle East, South America, et al.
+THEN: Historically, if your headquarters were in the U.S., your CSR programs were very U.S.-centric.
+And if you were an international organization you had CSR activities going on all over the world, and typically highly decentralized. i.e., the European divisions made their own decisions about the causes they were going to support, and the programs they were going to roll out.
+Typically, the same held true for Asia, the Middle East, South America, and so on.

-But it’s crucial to note that “prioritization” doesn’t translate to “dictatation.”
+Moving back to our broader globalization macrotrend, it’s crucial to note that “prioritization” doesn’t translate to “dictation.”
 The goal of global optimization is to try and drive 70-80% consistency across each geography, while allowing for 20-30% variability to support cultural differences, region-specific causes/crises, etc. In order to support that type of “globally consistent, regionally relevant” strategy, you need a technology platform architected to enable it.